lanjoni/rust-data-structure/content/intro/whatare.md

 Let's see a little about some types of data?

 <p align="right">
-  <a href="https://github.com/lanjoni/rust-data-structure/blob/main/content/intro/typesofdata.md">Next -> Types of data</a>
+  <a href="https://github.com/lanjoni/rust-data-structure/blob/main/content/intro/typesofdata.md">Next -> Types of data structures</a>
 </p>

 <p align="left">